Prajin

-Prajin Padmanabhan is an Indian actor concentrating in Tamil and Malayalam-language films.
+Prajin Padmanabhan is an Indian actor who works predominantly in Tamil and Malayalam-language films.
 He started his career as a VJ with Sun TV.
 He played the protagonist in the film Pazhaya Vannarapettai.

-Film career
+Career

 Prajin started his career in films with Dishyum followed by Saboothiri.
-He had the lead role in Manal Nagaram, a Tamil-Malayalam bi-lingual based at U.A.E. directed by Oru Thalai Ragam Shankar.
-Now he is doing a Tamil movie Engeyum Naan Eruppen Direct by Benny Thomas And Scprit by Nakamaneci and produced by Asrif Perungadi.
-He is described as the most desirable man on television in the year 2017.
+He had the lead role in Manal Nagaram, a Tamil-Malayalam bilingual set in UAE. directed by Shankar.
+He was described as the most desirable man on television in the year 2017.